The Kid LAROI imagines life as an ageing rock star in 'I Guess It's Love?' video

 The song will appear on the 19-year-old Australian rapper/singer’s forthcoming debut studio album, ‘The First Time’.

-Directed by Helmi, the visuals for ‘I Guess It’s Love’ present a satirical portrait of the life and relationship of an ageing rock star in Hollywood.
+Directed by Helmi, the visuals for ‘I Guess It’s Love?’ present a satirical portrait of the life and relationship of an ageing rock star in Hollywood.

 The DIY-looking clip contains footage of LAROI – real name Charlton Kenneth Jeffrey Howard – spending time with his influencer girlfriend Katarina Deme.
 We see the pair jumping on a trampoline, running around a tennis court, kissing in bed and more.